 Manual gearbox Automatic gearbox 1.
-If any of the condit >>> page 211, Conditions stationary with the Auto ger for keeping the vehicle Hold function are no lon-
+If any of the conditions mentioned on w page 191, Conditions for keeping the vehicle stationary with the Auto Hold function are no lon- ger met.
 2. If the engine is running irregularly or an anomaly is detected.
 3. If the engine is turned off or stalls.
-If the engine is switched off.
+If the engine is switch- ed off.
 4. The clutch and the ac- celerator are pressed at the same time.
 If the accelerator is pressed.
 5. If any of the tyres has only minimal contact with the ground, e.g. in the case of axle articu- lation.